popphp/pop-mail/README.md

 - **Messages**
   - Create mail messages with multiple mime types and attachments
   - Send the messages through the mailer object, or save mail messages to be sent later
+  - Send the message through a queue with multiple recipients
 - **Mail Transports**
   - Manage sending mail messages from a server-to-server application connection*
   - Send emails to a queue of recipients, with individual message customization